14. The Importance of Coordination in Service

 By Mei Jie

-After changing the church administration back to its original form, partnership was established for every level of leader in the church.
+The church recently issued a work arrangement requiring church leaders at all levels to set up a partner (a co-worker to work alongside them).
 At the time I thought this was a good arrangement.
-I was of a low caliber and I had a great deal of work; I really did need a partner to help me complete all types of work in my region.
+I was of a low caliber and I really did need a partner to help me complete all types of work in the church.